-Table Mountain Hike – Hiking in the Table Mountain is very popular and mostly free.
+Hiking in Table Mountain is very popular and mostly free.
 There are over 350 trails that lead to the top for all types of hikers - from casual strollers to the more experienced and adventurous hikers.
-The Constantiaberg, the Silvermine or the Cape of Good Hope trails are the easier ones, while the Platteklip Gorge, Nursery Ravine or Skeleton Gorge are the more difficult trails.
-A conservation fee will be charged to enter areas such as Kirstenbosch Botanical Garden, Cape Point or Boulders Beach.
+The Constantiaberg, the Silvermine or the Cape of Good Hope trails are the easier ones, while the Platteklip Gorge, Nursery Ravine, or Skeleton Gorge are the more difficult trails.
+A conservation fee will be charged to enter areas such as Kirstenbosch Botanical Garden, Cape Point, or Boulders Beach.

-Table Mountain Walk – There are also free guided walking tours available at the Table Mountain.
-The thirty-minute free guided tours that take place on the hour from 9.00 a.m. to 3.00 p.m. daily, depart from the Twelve Apostles Terrace (below the Café).
+There are also free guided walking tours available at Table Mountain.
+The thirty-minute free guided tours take place on the hour from 9.00 a.m. to 3.00 p.m. daily, departing from the Twelve Apostles Terrace (below the Café).
 These are family-friendly walks conducted by staff, who will also share the story of Table Mountain and the Cableway, and provide any assistance you may require.
 For those who prefer an Audio tour, these are also available.

-Alternately, some local volunteers also offer free guided walks on the second Sunday of every month.
+Alternatively, some local volunteers also offer free guided walks on the second Sunday of every month.
 The meeting point is inside the main gate.
-To participate in these walking guided tours, visitors must wear the proper gear and strong boots, and also carry their hats/caps, sunscreen, water, rain coat and snacks.
+To participate in these walking guided tours, visitors must wear the proper gear and strong boots, and also carry their hats/caps, sunscreen, water, raincoat, and snacks.
 A wild card must also be obtained from the Tokai Tourism Sales Office which is closed daily from 12.30 p.m. to 1.00 p.m.
 Contact telephone is +27 021 712 7471.

-Mountain Biking - The slopes of Table Mountain have many jeep tracks that allow mountain biking.
+The slopes of Table Mountain have many jeep tracks that allow mountain biking.
 The route to the Block House is a popular route for bike riding.
-There are well marked direction signs that Bike riders should follow.
+There are well-marked direction signs that Bike riders should follow.

-Table Mountain Biodiversity - Table Mountain has resisted six million years of erosion and is home to several rare and endangered flora and fauna.
-There are over 1,470 floral species, many of which are endemic to the Table Mountain.
-In fact the Table Mountain is part of the ‘Table Mountain National Park, South Africa’, where you will also find animals such as caracals, rock hyraxes or chacma baboons, as well as lizards, insects and birdlife which are unique to the region.
+Table Mountain has resisted six million years of erosion and is home to several rare and endangered flora and fauna.
+There are over 1,470 floral species, many of which are endemic to Table Mountain.
+In fact, Table Mountain is part of the ‘Table Mountain National Park, South Africa’, where you will also find animals such as caracals, rock hyraxes, or chacma baboons, as well as lizards, insects, and birdlife which are unique to the region.
 It is also home to the Table Mountain Ghost Frog, an animal that cannot be found anywhere else in the world.
-Simply put, Table Mountain flourishes with a rich biodiversity that you will not be able to find anywhere else on earth!
+Simply put, Table Mountain flourishes with rich biodiversity that you will not be able to find anywhere else on earth!

-Visitors can reach the top of the Table Mountain by the cable car or by taking a hike or walking.
-The cable car starts at the foot of the mountain and reaching there is quite easy.
+Visitors can reach the top of Table Mountain by cable car or by taking a hike or walking.
+The cable car starts at the foot of the mountain and reaching it is quite easy.
 For hikers, there are several options discussed above.

 To reach the foot of the mountain, there you can use the MyCiTi bus or the free shuttle service, the City Sightseeing’s hop-on hop-off bus, or meter taxis and Uber.
 Driving or using a private car is another option, except, that finding parking spots is difficult.

-Table Mountain Cable Car Tickets – Since 1929, there has been a cable car in operation to reach the summit of the Table Mountain.
+Since 1929, there has been a cable car in operation to reach the summit of the Table Mountain.
 It is the fastest and easiest way of reaching the top.
 Visitors can purchase the Table Mountain cable car tickets either at the station at the foot of the mountain or from the city sightseeing bus drivers.
 Tickets are priced from 70 Rand to 255 Rand (terms and conditions apply).
-There are different prices for adults, children (aged 4 to 17), senior citizens and students.
+There are different prices for adults, children (aged 4 to 17), senior citizens, and students.
 There are also one-way and return ticket options.

 Halal food and Prayer facilities at the Summit of Table Mountain – There is a Café at the summit of Table Mountain with a wide variety of food types.
 However, Muslim travelers will have to check if the food served is halal.
 If possible take along some snacks on your visit.
 If you are on the top of Table Mountain enjoying the sunset, then you can possibly observe your evening prayers in an area that is not crowded.
 Don’t forget to take your prayer mat with you.